 If you're hoping to work as an ethical hacker, certifications can give you a chance to show employers that you have those skills.
 The Certified Ethical Hacker (CEH) Certification offered through the EC-Council (International Council of E-Commerce Consultants) is one of the most respected and comprehensive certifications in the industry.

 This program is globally recognized, and participants who complete it might get top positions as ethical hackers.
 To enroll in the course, you must have at least two years of experience in information security and pass a pre-enrollment exam.
-The CEH exam costs $1,199 and retakes cost $450.
-Applying to take the exam costs $100.
+You may choose to take an official training course before attempting the exam, which could also cost an additional fee but generally includes a voucher to take the exam.
+Applying to take the exam costs $100 [1].
 The class focuses on these topics and more:

 Cryptography